 NOTE: There are different “lists” of Kleshas or Poisons in Buddhism.
 In the Mahaparanirvana Sutra there are 50!
 Typically we talk about the big three: Moha (delusion, confusion), Raga (greed, sensual attachment), and Dvesha (aversion, hate).
 The Abhidhamma Pitaka’s Dhammasangani lists the ten we are citing in this feature.
 In Mahayana Buddhism these are usually called “poisons” while in Pali Sutta, they’re often translated as “unwholesome roots” — at least on the key three of Moha, Raga and Dvesha.
 Terms and numbers aside, the poisons or unwholesome roots are the target of Buddhist practice.

-In part 1 of this 11-part series, we introduced the core concept of Buddhism in one word “cut” — to cut the 10 poisons of greed, hate, delusion, conceit, wrong views, doubt, laziness, restlessness, shamelessness, and recklessness.
+The goal of Buddhism and Buddha’s teachings can be thought of as methods of “cutting” the poisons — to cut the 10 poisons of greed, hate, delusion, conceit, wrong views, doubt, laziness, restlessness, shamelessness, and recklessness.

 Cutting poison of greed — in all traditions